pepa65/e2crypt/README.md

 ```

 Enhanced permissions are needed to flush the file cache, so the contents
 of the decrypted directory can be displayed properly.
+This basically executes
+as root: `echo 2 >/proc/sys/vm/drop_caches` (but using sudo).

 ### Example: recrypting an encrypted directory
 The recrypting does not require a password, because the immutable password has